Moltex Energy’s stable salt reactor that burns existing nuclear waste selected to receive funding through US DOE

 Director of Communications

 Moltex Energy is a privately held company striving to solve the world’s most critical challenge, providing safe, clean and affordable energy.
-The company has headquarters in the United Kingdom and New Brunswick and collaborates with other innovators and nuclear energy experts worldwide.
+The company has offices in the United States, Canada and the United Kingdom and collaborates with other innovators and nuclear energy experts worldwide.
 The mission is to cost-effectively produce carbon-free electricity so that fossil fuels can stay in the ground.